codefori/vscode-ibmi/docs/README.md

 New actions can be added by defining a new action object in the settings like the snippet listed above.

 ### Auto Refresh
 When enabled, listings will refresh when items are interacted with (create, copy, delete, etc).
-If performance is bad, it is suggested to disable this option.
+If performance is bad, it is suggested you disable this option.

+### Log Compile Output
+When enabled, spool files will be logged from command execution.
+These spool files can be found under **OUTPUT** / **IBM i Compile Log**.
 ### Connections
 List of connection details from prior connections.